pardon-hnu/Hyper-SCAN/README.md

 # Hyper-SCAN
-This respository is created for the paper: Efficient Structural Clustering over Hypergraphs (submitted to ICDE 2025 round 2)
+This respository is created for the paper: Efficient Structural Clustering over Hypergraphs (has been accepted by ICDE 2025)

 ## datasets
 po, enron and southern-women are shared in the datasets floder.